Heathrow Terminal 5: Terminal 5

 The main terminal building is 396 m long, 176 m wide and 40 m tall.
 It is the largest building in the Terminal 5 complex and is the largest free-standing building in the United Kingdom.
 Its four storeys are covered by a single-span undulating steel frame roof, with glass façades angled at 6.5 degrees to the vertical.
 The area covered by the roof is the size of five football pitches, and each section weighs 2,200 tonnes.

 T5A contains a check-in hall, a departure lounge with retail stores and other passenger services, and a baggage reclaim hall.
 T5A contains the bulk of the terminal's baggage handling system.
 This baggage handling system is the largest in the world with 5 mi of high-speed track and 11 mi of regular conveyor belts.
 It is designed to handle 4,000 bags per hour, and also has an "early bag store" which can temporarily store up to 4,000 bags.

 Departing passengers enter the departures level on the third floor by lift or escalator from the interchange plaza.
 Upon entering the departures concourse, passengers see views across Heathrow and the surrounding area, and are in a space that is unobstructed to the rising roof above.
 After check-in and security screening, the airside departure lounge also provides views across the airport, its runways and beyond.
+Additional mezzanine levels forming a fourth and fifth level at the north, south and centre of the building contain the British Airways frequent flyer lounges and premium restaurants.

+There are 53 gates numbered A1–A23, B32–B48 and C52–C66.
+All are equipped with jetbridges except for gates A4 and A10 which are coaching gates.
+A number of jet bridge equipped gates can also be used for coaching departures if required.

 British Airways maintains offices overlooking the main Terminal 5 passenger handling areas, designed so that staff can have, in the words of Aviation Transport Weekly, a "visual connection to customers".
 When Terminal 5 opened on 27 March 2008, British Airways staff, including crew check-in staff, relocated from the Compass Centre to Terminal 5.
 London based interior designer Katharine Pooley was commissioned to design the interior of the Windsor Suite which receives and hosts VIPs.

+In April 2023, Heathrow proposed renaming Terminal 5 as "The King's Terminal" after King Charles III to celebrate his coronation, similar to Terminal 2 being named "The Queen's Terminal" after his mother Queen Elizabeth II.
+However, King Charles declined the offer due to environmental concerns.